myamiri/Using-Apache-Spark-for-Predicting-House-Prices/README.md

 Build our Linear Regression model with these steps :

-1- split the data into training and test sets.
+1- Split the data into training and test sets.

 2- Create an ElasticNet model